-- 1. Start Microsoft Windows. - Click the Windows Start menu, point to Programs, point to Liant and then RMCOBOL v12, and then click CodeWatch. - 3.
+- 1. Start Microsoft Windows. - Click the Windows Start menu, point to Programs, point to RMCOBOL and then Development v12, and then click CodeWatch.
+On Windows 10, click the Windows Start menu, scroll to and select RM Development v12, and then click CodeWatch. - 3.
 CodeWatch starts and displays the first page of the Workspace wizard.
 By default, the Create New Workspace option is selected.